eugene-eeo/midas/README.md

 Simple utility to recognise touchpad gestures, and logs them to stdout.
 Needs sudo.
-The proper way to run it is probably to add a user to the `input` group so it can read events from `/dev/input`, and then modify the `midas` script accordingly.
+The proper way to run it is probably to add a user to the `input` group so it can read events from `/dev/input`, and run it as that user instead.

 ### Install